How to Use The Wheel of Life Coaching Tool

 - Are you content with your ability to pursue your passions or hobbies?

 - How would you rate the time you have for fun and laughter?

-- Do you feel you are getting enough holiday or vocation time?
+- Do you feel you are getting enough holiday or vacation time?

 - How energised do you feel?